ADBLOCK #102

 In State Out of State

-For the most recent academic year available, 67% of economics bachelor's degrees went to men and 33% went to women.
+In the most recent graduating class, 56% of economics bachelor’s degrees went to men and 44% went to women.

 The following table and chart show the ethnic background for students who recently graduated from College of the Holy Cross with a bachelor’s in economics.